-California says coffee does not pose significant cancer risk
+Perk up: California says coffee cancer risk insignificant

-LOS ANGELES (AP) — California has officially concluded coffee does not pose a “significant” cancer risk.
+LOS ANGELES (AP) — California officially gave its blessing to coffee on Monday, declaring the beverage does not pose a “significant” cancer risk.

-State regulators gave final approval Monday to a rule that means coffee won’t have to carry ominous warnings that the beverage may be bad for you.
+The rule, proposed a year ago by regulators, means coffee won’t have to carry ominous warnings that the beverage may be bad for you.

 The state took the unusual move after a Los Angeles judge found Starbucks Corp. and other companies failed to show that benefits from drinking coffee outweighed risks from a byproduct of the roasting process.